EU watchdog sets out initial terms of bank health check

 Regulators say increased credibility this time round is clear from the way banks have already been scrambling to bolster their capital ratios, mainly by dumping loans, known as deleveraging, to avoid the humiliation of failing the test.

-This deleveraging could pick up again after the test results are announced and supervisors will press lenders to raise new capital rather than just ditch loans, people familiar with ECB thinking said.
+This deleveraging could pick up again after the test results are announced in October and supervisors will press lenders to raise new capital rather than ditch loans, people familiar with ECB thinking said.